larissaleite/InventoryManager/README.md

-stock-jsf
+InventoryManager
 =========

-Simple project to manage a stock using JSF
+Simple project to manage an inventory using JSF, Hibernate and PostgreSQL